meyer6/Puzzle-Ais-Python/README.md

 # Puzzle-Ai-s-Python
-A collection of the ai's that I coded for the puzzles I enjoy.
-Mainly used for puzzles on the train.
+A collection of the ai's for the puzzles I enjoy.
+Mainly used for puzzles on train newspapers.

+Includes:
+- Gogan
+- Kakuro
+- Nonogram
+- Oh h1
+- Sudoku